ankitasikdar/cse2122/homework/homework-4.markdown

 allow user input, we need to take a string like "3.4-(2.6+5.0)" and turn it into the right tree structure.
 This task is known as "parsing," and can be quite difficult to code if you don't use the right tools.
-I have coded a parser for you to use in your program.
-To do so, I used the flex and bison tools, which allow me to describe a parser in a special programming language, and which then produce C++ code that actually performs the parsing.
-If you want to learn more about this, feel free to ask me.
+A parser has been coded for you to use in your program.

 ## Set up your editor